saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--api-key`
 <p><small>| REQUIRED | STRING |</small></p>

 __Description__: Sets your Sauce Labs API key.
 This will be the same as your [Access Key](https://app.saucelabs.com/user-settings).
-For additional security, you can set this as an [environment variable](/secure-connections/sauce-connect/setup-configuration/environment-variables/).<br/>
+For better security, we recommend to can set this as an [environment variable](/secure-connections/sauce-connect/setup-configuration/environment-variables/).<br/>
 __Shorthand__: `-k`

 ---